Theology in the Contemporary United Kingdom

 Sign up to view the full document!

-Then the priest went ahead to address the congregation telling them ‘the Lord be with you' and the crowd responded ‘and also with you' they went ahead to state that the reading was from the gospel of Mathew.
 After reading the priest indicated that those were the words of God and the crowd responded that praise is to God.
 The priest later prayed for the Eucharist.
 The choir then broke into a joyous song with the message of peace where people greeted each other.
 This signified the togetherness of the members and they're being bound by the communion (Webber p.
 Afterwards, the priest broke the bread and shared the communion with members which they received in queues and personally prayed while seated or kneeling.
+After those willing took the communion, the choir led songs of thanksgiving which were sung in high spirits.
+The general Christian mission in the contemporary world is based on harmonious coexistence among people, the ability of the given societies to accommodate others peacefully and building a capacity within the people where they can nurse those in need of both material and spiritual nourishment while at the same time condemn societal evils such as corruption and other social injustices (Cameron p.

 Sign up to view the full document!